 "Are you sure you could stand working with me and living with me?"

 She smiled wickedly.
 "Who says I'm going to live with you?
-That Mr. Parsons down at the general store was giving me the eye.
+That Mister Parsons down at the general store was giving me the eye.
 Maybe I want to live with him."

 "He's 78 years old.
 Besides, you have to live with me."

 He pulled her off the path, into the trees and kissed her soundly.
-She kissed him right back.
+The best part was how passionately she kissed him right back.
 "Because Margaret Houlihan, I want you to be my wife.
 And that works best if you live in the same house as your husband."

 He felt her pull away, saw surprise rush across her face, then happiness, then finally fear.
 "Are you proposing?"